+- Establish a clear-cut writing schedule.
 For King, mornings are prime writing time.
 His goal is to write about 10 pages per day, about 2,000 words.
 That’s about a million words in a year and a half.
 Not bad.
 His afternoons are for naps and letters, and evenings are for reading, family, and revisions that can’t wait (and Red Sox games on TV).
 I like his evening schedule, but I skip the naps and letters, and my goal is five pages by 8 a.m. (about 1,250 words in the font size I use) and anything I can get after that.
 For me, it’s all a labor of love.
 What is your daily schedule?
 Share with me in the comments below.

+- Keep vocabulary and grammar simple and the style conversational.
 Hey, could this guy be a closet copywriter?
 King says to avoid the passive tense, get rid of adverbs, use short paragraphs and lots of white space, and keep it all tight.

+- Read a lot and write a lot.
 King says, “If you don’t have time to read, you don’t have the time (or the tools) to write.
 Simple as that.”
 He advocates reading and writing four to six hours a day, seven days a week.
 And what should you write?
 Two ideas: 1) Readers want a good story.
 The best writers are good storytellers, and 2) Write what you like, but imbue it with life and make it unique.
 In other words, use your own natural voice.